Western Digital (NASDAQ:WDC) Issues Q3 2022 Earnings Guidance

 Western Digital (NASDAQ:WDC) updated its third quarter 2022 earnings guidance on Monday.
 The company provided EPS guidance of $1.500-$1.800 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.760.
 The company issued revenue guidance of $4.45 billion-$4.65 billion, compared to the consensus revenue estimate of $4.23 billion.

-WDC has been the subject of several analyst reports.
-Deutsche Bank Aktiengesellschaft reduced their price objective on Western Digital from $81.00 to $70.00 and set a buy rating for the company in a research report on Friday, January 28th.
-Cowen reduced their price objective on Western Digital from $70.00 to $60.00 in a research report on Friday, January 28th.
-The Goldman Sachs Group downgraded Western Digital from a buy rating to a neutral rating and reduced their price objective for the stock from $91.00 to $62.00 in a research report on Thursday, October 14th.
-Susquehanna reiterated a buy rating and set a $80.00 price objective on shares of Western Digital in a research report on Tuesday, January 25th.
-Finally, Rosenblatt Securities reduced their price objective on Western Digital from $60.00 to $56.00 and set a neutral rating for the company in a research report on Friday, October 29th.
-Six investment analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock currently has an average rating of Buy and a consensus price target of $74.76.
+Several brokerages recently weighed in on WDC.
+Craig Hallum dropped their target price on shares of Western Digital from $101.00 to $90.00 and set a buy rating for the company in a report on Friday, October 29th.
+They noted that the move was a valuation call.
+StockNews.com raised shares of Western Digital from a hold rating to a buy rating in a report on Saturday, February 5th.
+Susquehanna reaffirmed a buy rating and issued a $80.00 target price on shares of Western Digital in a report on Tuesday, January 25th.
+Rosenblatt Securities dropped their target price on shares of Western Digital from $60.00 to $56.00 and set a neutral rating for the company in a report on Friday, October 29th.
+Finally, Susquehanna Bancshares reaffirmed a buy rating and issued a $80.00 target price on shares of Western Digital in a report on Tuesday, January 25th.
+Six research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
+According to MarketBeat.com, Western Digital currently has a consensus rating of Buy and an average target price of $74.57.

-In other Western Digital news, Director Paula A. Price sold 4,150 shares of the company’s stock in a transaction dated Monday, January 31st.
+In other news, Director Paula A. Price sold 4,150 shares of Western Digital stock in a transaction on Monday, January 31st.
 The shares were sold at an average price of $51.82, for a total transaction of $215,053.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-0.17% of the stock is currently owned by corporate insiders.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Insiders own 0.17% of the company’s stock.

+Institutional investors have recently modified their holdings of the stock.
+Cubist Systematic Strategies LLC increased its holdings in Western Digital by 38.7% in the fourth quarter.
+Cubist Systematic Strategies LLC now owns 43,148 shares of the data storage provider’s stock valued at $2,814,000 after buying an additional 12,050 shares in the last quarter.
+Metropolitan Life Insurance Co NY increased its holdings in Western Digital by 19.0% in the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 35,626 shares of the data storage provider’s stock valued at $2,323,000 after buying an additional 5,681 shares in the last quarter.
+Glenmede Trust Co.
+NA purchased a new position in Western Digital in the fourth quarter valued at $230,000.
+NEXT Financial Group Inc increased its holdings in Western Digital by 61.0% in the fourth quarter.
+NEXT Financial Group Inc now owns 3,773 shares of the data storage provider’s stock valued at $246,000 after buying an additional 1,429 shares in the last quarter.
+Finally, Peapack Gladstone Financial Corp increased its holdings in Western Digital by 5.0% in the fourth quarter.
+Peapack Gladstone Financial Corp now owns 17,737 shares of the data storage provider’s stock valued at $1,157,000 after buying an additional 842 shares in the last quarter.
+78.25% of the stock is owned by hedge funds and other institutional investors.

 About Western Digital